mmikusx/Web-app-project/README.md

 - `getPopularNovels` - returns a list of the most frequently chosen novels
 - `getTopRatedNovels` - returns a list of the best-rated novels
 - `getNovelsByCategory` - searches for novels by category
+- `searchNovels` - searches for novels by title or author

 ### UserService
 - `registerUser` - registers a new user